percona/pmm-doc/docs/setting-up/server/virtual-appliance.md

-## Import the virtual appliance and configure the network
+## Import and configure

-You can import the OVA with your virtualization software's GUI or on the command line.
+*Import the virtual appliance and configure the network with your virtualization software's GUI or on the command line.*

-### With the GUI
+### VMware Workstation Player

-**VMware Workstation Player**
+**With the GUI**

 1. Click *File --> Import*.